UK TAX STRATEGY

 Individual development opportunities are explored at annual appraisal meetings, along with career aspirations and succession planning, with an emphasis on continuous improvement throughout each year.

 We seek to maintain a suitably qualified and experienced team of dedicated tax professionals to provide a high quality tax service to the UK group as well as ensuring full compliance with all tax laws and regulations.
 As the UK Group's businesses grow, so the UK Tax Department seeks to focus on improving efficiency and effectiveness to continue to deliver the same standard of professional tax advice.

 We support the UK Group's businesses in fulfilling their own strategies as they tap new sources of growth and deal with changing customer needs.

 We adopt and follow OECD guidelines for multinational enterprises and support initiatives to improve international transparency on taxation, including transfer pricing, country by country reporting and the automatic exchange of information by tax authorities.
 We are constantly adapting as new measures are introduced and strive to become a best in class corporate citizen.

-The publication of this UK Tax Strategy complies with the requirements of Finance Act 2016 Schedule 19 paragraph 16(2) for the financial year ending 31 December 2017 and remains in force until superseded.
+The publication of this UK Tax Strategy complies with the requirements of Finance Act 2016 Schedule 19 paragraph 16(2) for the financial year ending 31 December 2018 and remains in force until superseded.
 It applies to all UK entities in the Deutsche Post DHL group, the head of which is Deutsche Post AG.